pingcap/ossinsight/docs/low-code/01-deep-insight-into-lowcode-development-tools-2021.md

 +--------------+-------------+
 ```

-## OSS lowcode development tool ranking
+## The rankings of LCDT repos measured by Z-score in 2021

-The previous analysis is for a single dimension.
-Let’s analyze the comprehensive measurement.
-The open source lowcode development tool community is comprehensively scored through the three metrics: stars, PRs and contributors.
-We can use the [Z-score](https://en.wikipedia.org/wiki/Standard_score) method to score the repo.
+The analytical results displayed above are generated based on just one single metric of these three: stars, PRs, or contributors.
+Now, we will use the [Z-score](https://en.wikipedia.org/wiki/Standard_score) method to rank the LCDT repos on GitHub.

 <details>
  <summary>Click here to expand SQL</summary>